Bayesian Optimization Workflow

 Prepare your variables.
 See Variables for a Bayesian Optimization.

 Create your objective function.
 See Bayesian Optimization Objective Functions.
 If necessary, create constraints, too.
 See Constraints in Bayesian Optimization.
-To include extra parameters in an objective function, see Parameterizing Functions (MATLAB).
+To include extra parameters in an objective function, see Parameterizing Functions.

 Examine the solution.
 You can decide to resume the optimization by using

-For an example, see Optimize a Cross-Validated SVM Classifier Using bayesopt.
+For an example, see Optimize Cross-Validated Classifier Using bayesopt.

 Bayesian optimization algorithms are best suited to these problem types.